-This discussion and analysis prepared by management provides a summary of the financial position and activities of the University of Southern Indiana (the University or USI) during the fiscal year ended June 30, 2023 and compares that performance with select information for the years ended June 30, 2022 and 2021.
-It should be read in conjunction with the accompanying financial statements and note disclosure. included in the 2022-2023 Financial Report.
+This discussion and analysis prepared by management provides a summary of the financial position and activities of the University of Southern Indiana (the University or USI) during the fiscal year ended June 30, 2024 and compares that performance with select information for the years ended June 30, 2023 and 2022.
+It should be read in conjunction with the accompanying financial statements and note disclosures included in the 2023-2024 Financial Report.